 It alone would start immediately rearranging Miguel's features, make him fallback, and get him to start fighting in retreat.
 A fairly competitive bout for maybe 2 or 3 rounds would start turning into a comprehensive beating of sorts.
 Everything Golovkin throws is heavy- whether inside at close range or from a distance.
 Cotto would be rendered cut, swollen, bruised, battered, and basically beaten the hell out of.

 The best version of Miguel Cotto I've ever seen was against Manny Pacquiao in 2009.
-The 2nd best version I'd see would be against Golovkin.
+The 2nd best version was against Martinez.
 Pacquiao overwhelmed Cotto with his blinding speed and variety.
 Golovkin would run roughshod over him with an almost bionic aggression, subjecting him to the ugliest beating he's never dreamed of.